 If you would like to set these credentials and settings via environment variables, you can use these variables:

-Syncronizing your vSphere inventory with Tidal Migrations involves two commands:
+Syncronizing your vSphere inventory with Tidal Migrations is simple with:

 - tidal get vsphere, will fetch your vSphere inventory and output JSON (check it out!).